 Tell students that they will read a story about a real man named Henry Brown who lived in the United States in the mid-1800s — when many African Americans were slaves in the South.
 Henry was born a slave and, like other brave African Americans, escaped to freedom in the North.
 How did they do it?
 They traveled on the Underground Railroad.
 Ask students to volunteer what they know about the Underground Railroad.
 Then play the following slideshow from the Scholastic website.

 Ask students to look at the cover of Henry’s Freedom Box.
 Have them predict how Henry might escape to freedom.

 Introduce readers to the vocabulary words, explaining that they all relate to the Underground Railroad and slavery.
-Use Resource #1: Vocabulary Cards and distribute copies to students.
+Use the Henry's Freedom Box Vocabulary Cards printable and distribute copies to students.
 Ask students to watch for the words as they read, using context clues to figure out their meanings.
 Also use the words as often as possible when discussing the book with students, encouraging them to use the words in their own oral and written language.

 - Underground Railroad

 Explain to students that you will read them a sentence that is missing a word.
 Ask them to hold up the vocabulary card that correctly finishes each sentence.

 - Many slaves escaped from the South to the North by way of the ______.
 (Underground Railroad)